-ADMINISTRATIVE HEARINGS: A University judicial officer may choose to hold an "administrative hearing" in lieu of a board bearing at any time.
-Decisions reached in administrative hearings may be appealed in the same manner as board hearings.

-ACTION PENDING A JUDICIAL HEARING: If a behavior or activity endangers the safety of the student, a group, or others, a University judicial officer may impose such sauctions as beishe may deem appropriate pending a judicial hearing.
+- may request an administrative hearing.
+Decisions reached in administrative hearings are appealed in the same manner as the University Hearing Board decisions. - G. ACTION PENDING A JUDICIAL HEARING: If a belsavior or activity endangers the safety of the student, a group, or others, a University judicial officer may impose such sanctions as he/she may deem appropriate pending a judicial hearing.

-II.
+IV.
 SERIOUS OFFENSES-STUDENT JUDICIAL PROCEDURES

 Southern Methodist University is a community of trust whose very existence depends on adherence to standards of conduct set by its members.
-The University Student Judicial System is designed to be thorough and effective while affording those the process procedures that ensure fairness for all.
+The University Student Judicial System is designed to be thorough and effective while affording those due process procedures that ensure fairness for all.
 It is a system that works well in the majority of cases.
-However, it is recognized that some student judicial cases are so complex and/or require certain levels of knowledge by the judicial hearing hoard available only through specialized training, therefore, separate and distinct procedures are required consistent with fundamental rules of fairness for the treatment of both the complainant and the accused.
+However, it is recognized that some student judicial cases are so complex and/or require certain levels of knowledge by the judicial hearing board available only through specialized training; therefore, separate and distinct procedures are required consistent with fundamental rules of fairness for the treatment of both the complainant and the accused.